WenbinFei/wenbinfei.github.io/research_demos/7-TCNM.md

 *Fig.3 Computation of thermal conductance in the thermal conductance network (TCNM).*

-Two main advantages of TCNM is:
+Two main advantages of TCNM are:
 - Computational efficiency
 - Mitigate partial volume effect